geekhmer/geekhmer.github.io/source/_posts/2014-08-04-what-we-should-test-with-rspec-in-rails.markdown

 date: 2014-08-04 22:27
 comments: true
 categories: [Ruby on Rails, Ruby, testing]

 keywords: what we should test with rspec in rails, rspec, test with rspec
+description: What We Should Test with RSpec in Rails
 ---

 <p>